 She is humbled and privileged to have the opportunity to work towards the liberation of all people through her work at the Ella Baker Center for Human Rights.

-In her free time, Norma enjoys driving the California coastal roads and being out in nature, surrounded by the ocean and Redwoods.
+In her free time, Norma enjoys driving the California coastal roads and being surrounded by the ocean and redwoods.